ImranHussain0/Dashboard/README.md

 #### Whats the point of all this:
-One of my trading stratergies requires that I manually observe when the closing price crosses over the 100 day MA.<br>
+One of my trading stratergies requires that I manually observe when the closing price crosses over the 100 day MA.
 There are some extra features I would like to add eventually so why not make a program?<br>

 ## Technologies used:
 * Backend is Python - tornado, yfinance, mplfinance